upmaru/memovee-tama/tmdb-movie-analytics/querying.md

 2. **Always use `limit: 0`** for analytics queries to focus on aggregations
 3. **MANDATORY: Include `_source: ["id"]`** - minimum required field for analytics queries
 4. **MANDATORY: Include `query` field** - never omit this field, use `match_all: {}` if no filtering needed
+5. **MANDATORY: Include `next` parameter** - always include `"next": "validate-results-or-retry"` for error handling
+6. **CRITICAL: Valid JSON syntax only** - never use invalid constructs like `"aggs?": "placeholder"` or similar
-5. **CRITICAL: Aggregation structure rules** - Each aggregation name can have only ONE aggregation type definition:
+7. **CRITICAL: Aggregation structure rules** - Each aggregation name can have only ONE aggregation type definition:
    - ✓ CORRECT: Single aggregation type with sub-aggregations nested in `aggs` block
    - ✗ WRONG: Multiple aggregation types as siblings under same name (causes parsing error)
    - When using filter/nested/terms aggregations, all additional metrics must be nested inside the parent aggregation's `aggs` block
-6. **CRITICAL: For genre questions, always use comprehensive genre aggregation** - never filter by specific genre, always return ALL genres with counts
+8. **CRITICAL: For genre questions, always use comprehensive genre aggregation** - never filter by specific genre, always return ALL genres with counts
-7. **Include appropriate filters** to scope the analysis meaningfully
+9. **Include appropriate filters** to scope the analysis meaningfully
-8. **Use runtime mappings** for calculated fields like profit and ROI
+10. **Use runtime mappings** for calculated fields like profit and ROI
-9. **Structure hierarchical aggregations** for multi-dimensional analysis
+11. **Structure hierarchical aggregations** for multi-dimensional analysis
-10. **Include statistical context** with percentiles and distribution analysis
+12. **Include statistical context** with percentiles and distribution analysis
-11. **Format dates consistently** using appropriate format patterns
+13. **Format dates consistently** using appropriate format patterns
-12. **Handle missing data gracefully** with proper field existence checks
+14. **Handle missing data gracefully** with proper field existence checks
-13. **Provide comparative context** by including multiple metrics when relevant
+15. **Provide comparative context** by including multiple metrics when relevant
-14. **Use `match_all` query for comprehensive analysis** - provides complete dataset context
+16. **Use `match_all` query for comprehensive analysis** - provides complete dataset context
-15. **Use `terms` aggregation for category breakdowns** - captures all categories with counts
+17. **Use `terms` aggregation for category breakdowns** - captures all categories with counts

 ## Aggregation Structure Rules